-Located in the midwestern section of Massachusetts and covering 1,179 square miles, the Pioneer Valley region and designated Economic Development District encompass the fourth largest metropolitan area in New England.
+Located in the midwestern section of Massachusetts and covering 1,179 square miles, the Pioneer Valley region and designated Economic Development District encompass the seventh largest metropolitan area in New England.
 The region's 43 cities and towns are home to about 631,650 people and include the cities of Springfield, Holyoke, Chicopee, Westfield and Northampton.
 Springfield, the third largest city in Massachusetts, is the region's cultural and economic center.
 The city is home to several of the region's largest employers, including Massachusetts Mutual Life Insurance Company and Baystate Health, and is a hub for a growing number of small business and entrepreneurial ventures.

-Unique within the Commonwealth of Massachusetts, the Pioneer Valley region contains a diverse economic base, internationally known educational institutions, and limitless scenic beauty.
-Dominant physical characteristics include the Connecticut River and its broad, fertile agricultural valley; the
+Unique within the Commonwealth of Massachusetts, the Pioneer Valley region contains a diverse economic base and limitless scenic beauty.
+It has an unusally dense concentration of higher education institutions, some of which are internationally known, such as Smith College and the University of

-Holyoke Mountain range that traverses the region from Southwick to Pelham; and the foothills of the Berkshire Mountains to the west.
-Choices in life-style range from contemporary downtown living to suburban neighborhoods, vibrant small towns, and scenic rural communities-a variety that contributes to the appeal of the region.
+Massachusetts.
+Dominant physical characteristics include the Connecticut River and its broad, fertile agricultural valley; the Holyoke Mountain range that traverses the region from Southwick to Pelham; and the foothills of the Berkshire Mountains to the west.
+Choices in lifestyle range from contemporary downtown living to suburban neighborhoods, vibrant small towns, and scenic rural communities-a variety that contributes to the appeal of the region.
 The unique combination of natural beauty, cultural amenities, and historical character make the Pioneer Valley region an exceptional environment in which to live, work, and play.